 Rogers, E. (2003) The Diffusion of Innovations, Free Press, New York.

-Tann, J. and Blenkinsopp, A. (2003) ‘Shakers and movers for innovation in community pharmacy’, Report to Royal Pharmaceutical Society of Great Britain, RPSGB, London.
+Tann, J. and Blenkinsopp, A. (2003) Shakers and Movers for Innovation in Community Pharmacy, Report to Royal Pharmaceutical Society of Great Britain, RPSGB, London.

-Tann, J., Blenkinsopp, A., Allen, J. and Platts, A. (1996) ‘Leading edge practitioners in community pharmacy: approaches to innovation’, International Journal of Pharmacy Practice, 4, 4, pp. 235-44.
+Tann, J., Blenkinsopp, A., Allen, J. and Platts, A. (1996) ‘Leading edge practitioners in community pharmacy: approaches to innovation’, International Journal of Pharmacy Practice, 4, 4, pp.235–44.